 Thank Goodness for Family & Friends

 Handy’s brother and his wife, graciously opened up their beautiful home for us to host our party.
-You can imagine the logistics of moving everything, through water to another location.
-All in all we had a great time and then it was back to the reality of our situation.
+You can imagine the logistics of moving everything, through the water to another location.
+All in all, we had a great time, and then it was back to the reality of our situation.

 If you’ve been following my blog you know that we have chickens.
 My concern for them grew as the waters continued to rise.
 They were stuck in the coop with no good ideas of how to evacuate them.
 Handy, of course, came up with a plan.

-Fingers crossed that things will started returning back to normal.
+Fingers crossed that things will start returning back to normal.
 We are all doing “no rain” dances and we continue to keep a sense of humor when the river rises!

 Have a good week my friends!

-PS – I want to give big shout out to Family, Friends, Neighbors and Strangers who helped with all the efforts to save our homes.
+PS – I want to give a big shout-out to our Family, Friends, Neighbors, and Strangers who helped with all the efforts to save our homes.
 Also to HomeDepot and the American Red Cross who are standing by to help those with the greatest need!
 Our heartfelt gratitude to everyone!